wavinwee/pi_mail/README.md

 6. Navigate to `http://SERVER/` to access webmail.
 - Test user: `pi@test.pi` / `password`

+# Add / remove users
+You can add or remove users by editing the included `users_template` and copying it into the running container at `/etc/dovecot/users`.

+- `docker cp LOCAL_FILE CONTAINER_NAME:/etc/dovecot/users`

+*CONTAINER__NAME = dovecot if you have followed examples above*

+The general format of the user file is one `username:password` pair per line.
+The username should not include the _@domain_ suffix.
+The template demonstrates the format of adding a user with a plaintext password.
+You can leverage the dovecot container image to create a strong password hash:

+- `docker run -it --rm IMAGE_NAME doveadm pw -s SHA256-CRYPT`

+*IMAGE_NAME = dovecot if you have followed examples above*

 # Restart containers
 At the moment, restarting the device will result in the containers being suspended.
 You can restart a suspended container by calling `docker start` with the container name.
 To create a container that restarts itself, call `docker run` with the `--restart always` parameter.